 "Vichyssoise!"
 Sirius muffled.
 "Vichyssoise!"

 Lily laughed, recalling the conversation from the night before, and let James help pull her off of Sirius.
-"I saw we put Twister on hold for a bit," she suggested, dragging James over to the sectional couch where Remus and Kay were sitting.
-Riley dragged Sirius up off the floor, kissing the back of his head where Lily had smushed it into the carpet.
-They ventured over to the loveseat as Peter took solace on the floor, propping himself up with a pillow that Kay threw his way.
+"I say we put Twister on hold for a bit," she suggested, dragging James over to the sectional couch where Remus and Kay were sitting.
+Riley pulled Sirius off the floor and they ventured over to the loveseat as Peter took solace on the floor, propping himself up with a pillow.

 "How's Jillian?"
 Sirius asked Remus, knowing that she had written him earlier.